6 University Budget Models: Choosing the Best Fit for Your Institution

 July 3, 2024

-University financial stakeholders discussing different university budget models
+University financial stakeholders discussion

 The last few years have seen colleges and universities of all shapes and sizes tighten their budgets.
 They’re trying to contend with unexpected challenges, shrinking enrollment, and more.
 Budget decisions and university budget models are more scrutinized than ever, both within individual units and across the entire institution.